BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

-Having been to harvest in Bordeaux in October 2019, I got then an idea of how 2019 will shape up.
-Already then I'd made up my mind - a mix of 2018 and 2016, better than in 2017.
+Having been to harvest in Bordeaux in October 2019, I learned how 2019 would shape up.
+After tasting samples drawn directly from vats at several properties before and after fermentation, I made up my mind - a mix of 2018 and 2016.

-Because of coronavirus pandemic, it was not possible to travel to Bordeaux this spring and get tasted 350-400 barrel samples.
-All tastings in Bordeaux got cancelled.
+Because of the coronavirus pandemic, it was impossible to travel to Bordeaux this spring and taste 350+ barrel samples.
+All tastings in Bordeaux were cancelled.

-However, thanks to kind proprietors, I'll continuously receive samples from several chateaux and associations directly to my address in Copenhagen, Denmark.
-They will be tasted 48 hours after receiving them.
-I'm saying to myself - "If I can't come to Bordeaux, then Bordeaux must come to me!"
-I expect to taste some 200-300+ barrel samples in the coming weeks, and I hope these to confirm further the exceptional quality of 2019.
+However, thanks to kind proprietors, I've been receiving samples from several chateaux and chateau groups (f.i.
+1855 GCC, St.Emilion GCC and Grand Cercle) directly to my address in Copenhagen, Denmark.
+They were tasted 48 hours after receiving them.
+I was saying to myself - "If I can't come to Bordeaux, then Bordeaux must come to me!"
+Not all producers were keen on sending samples, but I'd, of course, respect their decision not to send samples abroad.

-After tasting several barrel samples, I can already say, that 2019 vintage looks just stunning.
-For reds, the ripeness of grapes and tannins, especially the sweetness of tannins and the grained texture of these is fantastic, plus the fact that each grape variety shows in full its typicity and character alone and also greatly complements the others varieties in the blend!
+After tasting more than 300 barrel samples, I can say that the 2019 vintage looks stunning.
+For reds, grapes and tannins' ripeness, especially the sweetness of tannins and the grained texture, is fantastic.
+Each grape variety shows in full its typicity and character alone and also greatly compliments the other varieties in the blend!

 Clos des Lunes Lunes d'Argent - 70% Semillon + 30% Sauvignon, alcohol is 13%.
 6 to 7 months ageing in 25% oak barrels.
-The owner Olivier Bernard's son, Hugo, has been responsible here for exploitation since 2014.
-This sample is quite fresh and aromatic on the nose and palate with acacia flower/acacia honey, pineapple, pear and dried apricot, and there's fine acidity, length and balance on the palate.
+The owner, Olivier Bernard's son, Hugo, has been responsible here for exploitation since 2014.
+This sample is quite fresh and aromatic on the nose and palate with acacia flower/acacia honey, pineapple, pear and dried apricot.
+There's fine acidity, length, and balance on the palate.
 The finish is fruity, lively and persistent.
 The best d'Argent yet produced?
 Possibly yes.
 91-92p.

 Cos d’Estournel white - 65% Sauvignon Blanc + 35% Semillon, 14.4% alcohol, 8% new oak.
 A fatter version of Pagodes with more intensity and concentration, more acidity and longer on the palate.
 Very pineapple and peach, lively and with much freshness.
 Splendid effort.
 93+p.

 Domaine de Cambes - 80% Merlot + 20% Cabernet Franc.
 Vineyard on the banks of Gironde river.
-Very intense nose of black-/blueberries, cocoa powder and dark chocolate, smooth and creamy on the palate, good backbone, very nice balance and fine fruity finish.
+Very intense nose of black-/blueberries, cocoa powder and dark chocolate, smooth and creamy on the palate, good backbone, lovely balance and fine fruity finish.
 Attractive and tasty.
 Delightful.
 90-91p.

-Le Nardian white - it's owned by Jonathan Maltus (Teyssier, Le Carre, Le Dôme and others) and the vineyard is situated several kilometres south of St.Emilion village.
+Le Nardian white - it's owned by Jonathan Maltus (Teyssier, Le Carre, Le Dôme and others), and the vineyard is situated several kilometres south of St.Emilion village.
 It's planted with old vines, which are app. half a century old or even older than that.
-The blend in 2019 is 70% of Sauvignon Blanc, 15% of Semillon and then 15% Muscadelle.
+The blend in 2019 is 70% of Sauvignon Blanc, 15% of Semillon, and 15% Muscadelle.
 Great freshness and intensity of aromas and fragrances on the nose with acacia flower, pear and peaches.
 Creamy pineapples, peaches and apricots on the palate.
-High acidity too to compliment the beautifully scented fruit.
+High acidity, too, to complement the beautifully scented fruit.
 Excellent complexity and length.
 I'm impressed!
 93+p.

 Pagodes de Cos white - 88% Sauvignon Blanc + 12% Semillon, 14.4% Alcohol, 8% new barrels.
 Pleasant aromas of litchi, white flowers, aromatic, much pineapple on the palate, vibrant with fine acidity and complexity.
 Tasty and smooth finish.
-Will go very well with lighter food.
+It will go very well with lighter food.
 91-92p.

-Virginie de Valandraud white – a second label of white Valandraud.
+Virginie de Valandraud white – the second label of white Valandraud.
 2.5 ha, clayey-limestone, 50% Semillon + 40% Sauvignon Blanc + 10% Sauvignon Gris.
-Full of freshness and vivacity, aromas of pineapple and grapefruit, fine acidity, well-bolstered on the palate, delicious fruity finish.
+It was full of freshness and vivacity, aromas of pineapple and grapefruit, fine acidity, well-bolstered on the palate, delicious fruity finish.
 92p.

 20 Mille - 1.4 ha, neighbour to Croix Mouton, 100% Merlot, 14.2% alcohol, alcoholic fermentation at max.
 26/27 degrees C, ageing in the specially cigar-shaped barrels from Demptos and Remond.
 Dense and intense nose of black cherries and blueberries, plush and spicy black fruit on the palate with lovely backbone, complexity, structure and length.
 Fine depth.
 Excellent cooperation between aromatic fruit and sweet tannin.
 Splendid effort.
 92+p.

-Croix Mouton - one of several estates on Right Bank belonging to Jean-Philippe Janoueix, He also owns 20 Mille, La Confession and Cap St. Georges, and stands for running/making wine at Sacre Coeur and La Croix St.Georges.
-He doesn't use external oenologist at his properties.
+Croix Mouton - one of several estates on Right Bank belonging to Jean-Philippe Janoueix, owns 20 Mille, La Confession and Cap St. Georges.
+He stands for running/making wine at Sacre Coeur and La Croix St.Georges.
+He doesn't use an external oenologist at his properties.

 Castillon Cotes de Bordeaux:

 L’Aurage - 90% Merlot + 10% Cabernet Franc.
-Made by the son of Francois Mitjavile, Louis.
+It was made by the son of Francois Mitjavile, Louis.
 Minty on the nose, spicy berries with some eucalyptus, well-assorted and harmonious.
 You can taste the presence of Cabernet Franc in the blend (backbone).
 Fine effort!
 91-92p.